nemonik/hands-on-DevOps/readme.md

 - If you see an error concerned about blame files not being found you didn't first commit your code.
 Go back commit your code.
 You don't need to `push` it.
 Just commit it.
 - Also, notice I didn't say `push` your code.
 Your code hasn't been pushed to GitLab, but has only been committed to your local copy of your repository.
-- If you see this outputed
+- If you see this outputted

   ```
   ERROR: Error during SonarQube Scanner execution